KULeuven-MICAS/zigzag/docs/source/stages.rst

 After the ``MainStage`` initialization, the remaining stages are called in an sequential order.
 The ``ONNXModelParserStage`` will call the ``AcceleratorParserStage``, and so on.

 The ``ONNXModelParserStage`` parses the ONNX model into the workload and the ``AcceleratorParserStage`` parses the accelerator based on the hardware architecture description.
 After this, the ``SimpleSaveStage`` is called, which will save the results of the design space exploration in a file in a later step.
-Further description about this step can be found in :ref:`back-passing-label`.
+Further description about this step can be found in `back-passing-label`_.

 The ``WorkloadStage`` iterates through each layer in the parsed workload, and for each layer it finds spatial mappings (SM) in the ``SpatialMappingGeneratorStage``.
 The temporal mapping generator stage below (``LomaStage``) generates multiple temporal mappings (TM), and each SM + TM combination is fed to the cost model for HW cost evaluation.